-Open Enrollment (AEP), is around the corner, and for 44 million beneficiaries who are enrolled (1), this becomes a time to take advantage to see what changes are coming up and possibly change plans.
+Open Enrollment (AEP) is around the corner, and for 44 million enrolled beneficiaries (1), this becomes a time to take advantage to see what changes are coming up and possibly change plans.
 And roughly 3 million Americans (2) will be turning 65 every year and enroll for the first time.

-A key part of making sure your retirement plan works is having the correct health plan for your situation.
-You need to consider the cost of the Part A premium and what is covers.
-What about Part B; what does it cover and what does it cost.
+A crucial part of ensuring your retirement plan works is having the right health plan for your situation.
+It would help if you considered the cost of the Part A premium and what it covers.
+What about Part B; what does it cover, and what does it cost?
 Prescription drug coverage is another important consideration; not only the cost but does your plan cover all the medications you take?

 So how do you find out what is the best plan for you?
-You can spend hours on research and still not make the right choice simply because there is too much information.
+You can spend hours researching and still not make the right choice simply because there is too much information.

-What I tell my clients when we are discussing their retirement plan is that they need to speak to someone who is an expert on the topic.
-I don’t advise on Medicare health plans because it is a specialty and just like your doctor, each specialty has their in-depth knowledge.
-That is why you don’t go to a cardiologist when you have knee pain, that is why I refer my clients to my Medicare advisor expert when it comes time to this essential part of retirement planning.
+When discussing. their retirement plan, I tell them they need to speak to someone who is an expert on the topic.
+I don’t advise Medicare health plans because it is a specialty, and just like your doctor, each thing has its in-depth knowledge.
+That is why you don’t go to a cardiologist when you have knee pain; I refer my clients to my Medicare advisor expert when it comes time for this essential part of retirement planning.

-A Medicare consultant knows what questions to ask you, and since they work day in and day out with the different plans, they can quickly help you determine what the best plan for you that will fit your lifestyle and your budget is.
+A Medicare consultant knows what questions to ask you, and since they work day in and day out with the different plans, they can quickly help you determine the best plan for you that will fit your lifestyle and your budget.

 (1) According to AARP